-A couple decades ago I looked deeply into all aspects of sleep and sleep disorders in my book and audio program Secrets Of A Good Night's Sleep, but my publisher (Dell) didn't want me to mention marijuana as a treatment for insomnia - because it was illegal.
-The discussions in that book remain consistent with current research on sleep - but an update is certainly needed regarding marijuana.
+A couple decades ago I looked deeply into all aspects of sleep and sleep disorders, in my book and audio program Secrets Of A Good Night's Sleep, but my publisher (Dell) didn't want me to mention marijuana as a treatment for insomnia - because it was illegal.
+The general discussions in that book remain consistent with current research on sleep - but an update is certainly needed regarding marijuana.

-Toking up or taking a tincture or edible before going to bed is now a solid medical reason-prescription for using grass, although how cannabis impacts one's sleep patterns is a very complex question.
-Studies show that if you're depressed, grass definitely improves your sleep in most cases - you can let go and drift off.
+Toking up or taking a tincture or edible before going to bed is now a solid medical reason-prescription for using cannabis, although how pot actually impacts one's sleep patterns is a very complex question.
+Studies show that if you're depressed, marijuana definitely improves your sleep in most cases - you can let go and drift off.

-I personally have suffered with sleep apnea for over 30 years, although insomnia was never a problem outside of temporary stress situations.
-Definitely drinking alcohol before sleeping worsened my apnea condition (just ask my wife) but marijuana seemed to have little impact.
-The current statement by the AASM mentioned above (that pot is not effective for apnea sufferers) seems valid, although all they're saying is that further research must be completed before we know for sure.
+I personally suffered with sleep apnea for over 30 years, although insomnia was never a problem outside of temporary stress situations.
+Definitely drinking alcohol before sleeping worsened my apnea condition (just ask my wife) but marijuana seemed to have little impact on the actual nasal-blockage symptoms.

-I refused for years to use a breathing machine and headgear (CPAC) for years before giving into the bothersome device - but I'm glad I finally did get one.
+I refused for years to use a breathing machine and headgear (CPAC) before giving into the bothersome device - but I'm glad I finally did get one.
 Sometimes, surrendering to medical intervention is the wise move.